iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 ## What Will We Build?
 This tutorial will help you to build a Raspberry Pi that allows you to train a Haarcascades model, detect recognised/unknown people, optionally monitor the camera in near realtime via a stream, and communicate with the IoT JumpWay sending sensor and warning messages that will allow your device to autonomously communicate with other IoT devices on your IoT JumpWay network.

-This tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication and OpenCV for computer vision.
+This tutorial will use TechBubble Technologies IoT JumpWay Python MQTT Library for communication, OpenCV for computer vision, Motion to stream the webcame on a local port and a secure Nginx server so that the stream can be accessed safely from the outside world.

 (Tutorial to be updated soon to include our new streaming method)